Mine injures peacekeeper as diplomats visit Mali's Kidal

 Last year, French troops and air strikes drove the al Qaeda-linked fighters from the towns they occupied.
 Since then, Mali has held presidential and parliamentary elections and U.N. peacekeepers have deployed across much of the vast desert zone.

-Pockets of Islamists still carry out sporadic attacks and the lack of progress in talks with local Tuareg and Arab rebel groups is stoking tensions.
+However, pockets of Islamists still carry out sporadic attacks and the lack of progress in talks with local Tuareg and Arab rebel groups is stoking tensions.
+(Writing by David Lewis; Editing by Daniel Flynn)

-President Ibrahim Boubacar Keita on Wednesday named former prime minister Modibo Keita to lead peace negotiations with armed groups, according to a cabinet statement that gave no further details.
-Keita had previously said there would be no talks unless the groups laid down their arms.

-(Writing by David Lewis and Matthew Mpoke Bigg; Editing by Angus MacSwan)